 What are Crumbl cookies made of?

 Crumbl cookies are made mainly of butter, sugar, eggs, baking powder, and all-purpose flour.
 For extra flavor, these cookies have vanilla extract and almond extract with sweet frosting on top.
 The Crumbl bakery has rotating flavors, so they are all made of different ingredients depending on the cookie.
+Some other popular cookies with similar base ingredients are their chocolate chip cookies, chocolate Oreo cookies, and key lime pie cookies.

 What's the secret to perfect Crumbl cookies?